ocaml-multicore/multicore-bench/README.md

-Benchmarking multicore algorithms tends to a require certain amount of setup, such as spawning domains, synchronizing them before work, timing the work, collecting the times, and joining domains, that this framework tries to care of for you as conveniently as possible.
+Benchmarking multicore algorithms tends to a require certain amount of setup, such as spawning domains, synchronizing them before work, timing the work, collecting the times, and joining domains, that this framework tries to take care of for you as conveniently as possible.
 Furthermore, benchmarking multicore algorithms in OCaml also involves a number of pitfalls related to how the OCaml runtime works.
 For example, when only a single domain is running, several operations provided by the OCaml runtime use specialized implementations that